G-Amar/angular-intro-project/README.md

 # Angularapp

 This is a project I made to learn the concepts of Angular.
-This project features an SPA with routing and all of the various things needed create web apps with Angular such as ClassComponents, Models, Services, Dependency Injection, Routing, EventEmitters, etc.
+This project features an SPA with routing and all of the various things needed create web apps with Angular such as ClassComponents, Models, Services, Dependency Injection, Routing, EventEmitters, Observables, etc.